Comments on the Newlander-Nirenberg theorem: Geometry

 This part of the theorem [the proof of existence of the solution to the system \p{dz/dx-multi} under the condition \p{Nijen}] is more diffucult.
-We will give here its explicit ``physical'' proof. \begin{itemize} \item Let the complex structure $I_M{}^N$ has a canonic form \p{diag-eps}.
-Then the solutions to \p{dz/dx-multi} exist and one of the solution is given by \p{z0-sol}.
+Well, it might be not so difficult for the mathematicians in the case when the complex structures $I_M{}^N$ represent analytic functions of the coordinates.
+Then the sufficiency of the conditions $[{\cal D}_M, {\cal D}_N] = {\cal K}_{MN}{}^Q \, {\cal D}_Q$ for the equation system ${\cal D}_M z^n = 0$ to have a solution is a corollary of the classical Frobenius theorem \cite{Frobenius}.
+We will give here instead a heuristic proof of the NN theorem using ``physical'' language.
+This proof will elucidate the meaning of the constraint \p{Nijen}.
+Its linearized version is similar in spirit to multidimensional Cauchy-Riemann conditions. \begin{itemize} \item Let the complex structure $I_M{}^N$ has a canonic form \p{diag-eps}.
+Then the solutions to \p{dz/dx-multi} exist, and one of the solution is given by \p{z0-sol}.